HOW TO PLANT & GROW

 away much of the Nitrogen, which is highly soluable.
 Nitrogen is a key element

-established, fertilize in early spring (Mar-April) when growth begins with a
+the trees are established, fertilize in early spring (Mar-April) when

-season tender growth that can be damaged in early frosts.
+growth that can be damaged by early frosts.

 Soil's acidity or alkalinity